mr7495/covid19/README.md

 2-https://www.kaggle.com/c/rsna-pneumonia-detection-challenge

-The first dataset contains COVID-19 and some other diseases like: ARDS, SARS, Streptococcus, Pneumocystis.
+The first dataset contains COVID-19 and some other diseases like ARDS, SARS, Streptococcus, Pneumocystis.

 The second dataset contains patients with pneumonia and normal people.